scordio/spring-batch-notion/README.md

 | `ConstructorPropertyMapper` | Supports types with a constructor with arguments.
 Requires the constructor to be unique and its argument names to match the Notion item property names (case-insensitive). |
 | `RecordPropertyMapper`      | Supports Java records.
 It uses the record canonical constructor and requires the record component names to match the Notion item property names (case-insensitive).        |

-All implementations expose two constructors:
+All implementations above offer two constructors:
 * One accepting the `Class` instance of the type to be mapped
 * One without parameters, for cases where the type to be mapped can be inferred by the generic type of the variable or method enclosing the constructor declaration